jakedmurphy1/GoogleBITB/README.md

 Then visit <i>/GoogleBITB/index.html</i> in your browser and give it a try!
 Any gathered credentials will be stored in <i>/opt/GoogleBITB/creds.txt</i>

-Users will be prompted to close the window and redirected to gmail.com.

 ### Getting Creds from a XSS Attack

 You can use this repo to steal credentials through a XSS attack.
 Just set it up and use the following XSS payload: